Croatian–Bulgarian battle of 926: Reasons for the war

-The battle
+Battle

 In 926 Simeon sent a large army to invade Croatia.
 The strength of Simeon's army is unknown.
 The commander of the Bulgarian forces in this battle was Duke Alogobotur.
 According to Byzantine historian Constantine Porphyrogenitus, Croatia at the time was able to field an army of 100,000 foot soldiers, 60,000 horse soldiers, 80 big battleships and 100 smaller battleships, but these numbers are generally taken as a considerable exaggeration.
 According to the palaeographic analysis of the original manuscript of DAI, the estimation of the number of inhabitants in medieval Croatia between 440 and 880 thousand people, and military numbers of Franks and Byzantines - the Croatian military force was most probably composed of 20,000-100,000 infantrymen, and 3,000-24,000 horsemen organized in 60 allagions.
 The Bulgarians were met by a Croatian army in the mountainous area of Eastern Bosnia.

 The Croatian forces completely destroyed the Bulgarians.
 Arguably key to the overwhelming victory was the choice of terrain on which the battle took place.
 Bulgarians at the time when the battle started were in an unfavorable position and the Croatian army had made a surprise attack against them.

 Croatian soldiers would probably have been more experienced in fighting in the mountainous terrain of the Bosnian highlands.
 The Croats adjusted their military tactics, time and place of the battle to their opponents who possibly outnumbered them, which brought themselves a decisive advantage.
 Duke Alogobotur most likely perished in the battle along with most of his soldiers since he is no longer mentioned in sources.